hneutr/dotfiles/nvim/lex_todo.md

 > [locations]()
 ----------------------------------------
-- remove `.md` from paths in a location (to shorten them) ~ make links paths relative?
+- remove `.md` from paths in a location (to shorten them)
+- make link paths relative
   - implementation:
     - if in same dir or child, start with: `./`
-    - if above, specify full project path, don't start path with `./` ~ would make updating links harder (could just solve by "un-relativizing" them when after running rg/etc) ~ switch `FILE_DELIMITER` to some untypable non-ascii character ~ replace spaces with some invisible character?
+    - if above, specify full project path, don't start path with `./` ~ would make updating links harder (could just solve by "un-relativizing" them when after running rg/etc) ~ switch `FILE_DELIMITER` to some untypable non-ascii character
+- replace spaces with some non-ascii character?

 ----------------------------------------
 > [projects]()